 - If you do not hear well with an OTC hearing aid, it does not mean you won’t hear well with a professionally fitted hearing instrument.
-The testing, wide selection and custom fitting available through an Audiologist office looks at multiple facets of your personal hearing range and lifestyle requirements to address each concern fully.
+The testing, wide selection and custom fitting available through an Audiologist’s office look at multiple facets of your personal hearing range and lifestyle requirements to address each concern fully.

-If your career or general life satisfaction is critical to you, seeing a licensed hearing professional is the first step in hearing at your best.
+If your career or general life satisfaction is critical to you, seeing a licensed hearing professional is the first step to hearing at your best.

 Links for more information: